The Lord of the Rings: The Rings of Power season 1: Critical response

-Morfydd Clark was praised for her performance as Galadriel in the season.

-The first two episodes received generally positive reviews from critics, with particular praise going to the visuals and production value.
+The first two episodes received generally positive reviews from critics, with particular praise for the visuals and high production value.
 Some reviewers were skeptical whether the storytelling and slow pacing justified the large budget.
-The review aggregator website Rotten Tomatoes calculated that 84% of 489 critics reviews were positive and the average rating for the season was 8 out of 10.
-The website's critics consensus reads, "It may not yet be the One Show to Rule Them All, but The Rings of Power enchants with its opulent presentation and deeply-felt rendering of Middle-earth."
+On review aggregator Rotten Tomatoes, 84% of 487 critics gave the season a positive review and the average of rated reviews was 8 out of 10.
+The critics consensus reads, "It may not yet be the One Show to Rule Them All, but The Rings of Power enchants with its opulent presentation and deeply-felt rendering of Middle-earth."
 Metacritic assigned a weighted average score of 71 out of 100 based on 40 reviews, indicating a "generally favorable" response.

-Reviewers continued to praise the visuals and production design when discussing the full season, but the overall structure and pacing received more criticism.
-The Escapists Darren Mooney felt the focus on character mysteries led to early episodes being drawn out and the finale being rushed.
-Others agreed that the finale was rushed, and that the season had over-relied on mystery box-style storytelling at the expense of character development.
-The season's Númenor storyline was highlighted by reviewers who discussed the pacing issues, with Alan Sepinwall at Rolling Stone calling it a "tedious detour" and Samantha Nelson of IGN saying it made the fourth and fifth episodes "sluggish".
-In contrast, the friendship developed between the half-Elf Elrond and the Dwarf Durin IV received praise from multiple reviewers, as did Morfydd Clark's performance as the Elf Galadriel.
+Discussing the full season, reviewers continued to praise the visuals and production design, but were more critical of the structure and pacing.
+The Escapists Darren Mooney said the focus on character mysteries led to early episodes being drawn out and the finale being rushed.
+Others agreed the finale was rushed, and the season over-relied on mystery box-style storytelling at the expense of character development.
+The Númenor storyline was highlighted for its pacing issues, with Alan Sepinwall at Rolling Stone calling it a "tedious detour" and Samantha Nelson at IGN saying it made the fourth and fifth episodes "sluggish".
+In contrast, the friendship developed between Elrond and Durin IV received praise from multiple reviewers, as did Morfydd Clark's performance as Galadriel.
 Ed Power, writing for The Irish Times and The Telegraph, was critical of the Harfoots' affected "stage-Irish accents" and deemed them to be offensive stereotypes of Irish people.
 Other Irish critics and publications agreed, but some were less critical of this.
 The cruel nature of the Harfoot society was also questioned by critics.